FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Nutritional Benefits of Sesame Seeds

-Sesame seeds have a compound that is known as sesamin oil.
+Sesame seeds and oils have a compound that is known as sesamin.
 There is some evidence to suggest that sesamin has some anti-inflammatory characteristics, but it is the case at high dose levels.
 It may not be feasible for dogs, considering the amount required for the same effect is too high.

-Sesame seeds can also have other nutritional benefits like reducing constipation, so your dog can stay as regular as possible.
+Both white and black sesame seeds, can also have other health benefits like reducing constipation, so your dog can stay as regular as possible.
 It is because of the high fiber content.
 A tablespoon of sesame seeds has the same amount that you would find in a banana.
-That same amount may have too much fat, but it bodes well as you can give the dog limited amounts of sesame oil in the kibble.
+That same amount may have too much fat, but it bodes well as you can give the dog limited amounts of sesame seed oil in the kibble.

 They also have a high calcium level, which would lead to strong bones, though copper does fight against pain within the joints.
 Sesame seeds also have good antioxidants, which play a role against cancer, a prevalent problem in older dogs.
 The antioxidants are compounds that prevent or reverse the damage done to the cells in the body.